sergioquadros/reproreseach_peer2/PA2_peerassesment.md

 ![plot of chunk figure_1 by_eventype](figure/figure_1 by_eventype-1.png)

 Property and crop damages are seen in following panel by event type and property damage to almost ten times higher than those crops.
 Ten worst types for properties are flood, hurricane, storm surge, tornado, flash flood, hail, thunderstorm wind, wild forest fire, tropical storm and high wind.
-Other ten worst types for cropies are: drought, hurricane, flood, hail, flash flood, extreme cold, frost freeze, thunderstorm wind, rain and tropical storm.
+Other ten worst types for cropies are: drought, hurricane, flood, hail, cold, flash flood, frost freeze, thunderstorm wind, rain and tropical storm.

 ```r